tektutor/openshift-tekton-march-2022/Day4/README.md

 [step2-after-erro] echo \"Inspite of step had reported an error, this step2 executed !\"
 </pre>

-## Another task that ignores and produces result
+## ⛹️‍♂️ Lab - Another task that ignores and produces result
 ```
 cd ~
 cd openshift-tekton-march-2022